 Transfer of personal data to the UK after the transition period

-After the transition period personal data can only be legally transferred to the UK on the transfer bases referred to in Chapter V of the General Data Protection Regulation.
+If no adequacy decisions are issued or the level of protection of personal data is found to be inadequate, after the bridging period personal data may be legally transferred to the UK only by applying one of the transfer bases provided for in Chapter V of the General Data Protection Regulation.